zivid/zivid-ros/README.md

 12 bytes (3*4 bytes).
 The normals are unit vectors.
 Note that subscribing to this topic will cause some additional processing time for calculating the normals.

+### acquisition_done

+When using the Zivid SDK directly there is information in when the capture API returns.
+This indicates that the camera is done with acquisitions.
+At this point it is safe to move the scene (e.g. robot).
+In ROS the capture service wraps the capture call, but also extraction and processing of the point cloud.
+The same goes for 2D capture.
+Use this topic to control when to, e.g., move the robot.

 ## Configuration

 The `zivid_camera` node supports both single-acquisition (2D and 3D) and multi-acquisition